Abdeladim-Fadlane/42cursus-ft_transcendence/README.md

    Utilize secure methods for user authentication and authorization to protect player data and account access.

 3. **Databases (SQL)** 🗄️
-   Employ SQL databases (PostgreSQL) to manage user data, game scores, and other essential information efficiently.
+   Employ SQL databases (PostgreSQL) to efficiently manage user data, game scores, and other essential information.

 4. **Server-side Frameworks** ⚙️
    Leverage popular server-side frameworks, using Django as the backend framework to streamline development and enhance performance.